 Exploring the Dark Peak with your dog

 The National Trust celebrates the infectious love of dogs and welcomes responsible dog walking.
-Please keep your dog on a lead when exploring the Peak District National Park in spring and summer to help us protect ground nesting birds such as Curlew, Lapwing, Meadow Pipits and Skylarks and keep vulnerable sheep and lambs safe from harm.
+Please keep your dog on a lead when exploring the Peak District National Park to help us protect ground nesting birds such as Curlew, Lapwing, Meadow Pipits and Skylarks and keep vulnerable sheep and lambs safe from harm.

 The season for pregnant sheep and lambs extends far either side of the ground nesting bird period and is a time when sheep are most vulnerable.
 From 1 March to 31 July it is the law under the Countryside Rights of Way Act 2000, to keep your dog on a lead of no more than 2 metres on open access land and all year round near livestock.